reail-iitd/tango/README.md

-# Using Commonsense Generalization for Predicting Tool Use for Robot Plan Synthesis
+# Human-Guided Acquisition of Commonsense Knowledge for Robot Task Execution: An Imitation Learning Approach

 This implementation contains all the models mentioned in the paper for next-tool prediction along with next-action prediction.